Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Alchemical Genius**

     Over the course of any short rest, you can temporarily improve the potency of one potion of healing of any rarity.
-To use this benefit, you must have alchemist’s supplies with you, and the potion must be within reach.
+To use this benefit, you must have Alchemist’s Supplies with you, and the potion must be within reach.

     If the potion is drunk no more than 1 hour after the short rest ends, the creature drinking the potion can forgo the potion’s die roll and regains the maximum number of Hit Points that the potion can restore.

 ### Alert

-*1st-level Feat*
+*Level 1 Feat*

 **Prerequisites:** None
 **Repeatable:** No